SAP/cloud-security-services-integration-library/README.md

 ### Requirements
 - Java 8
 - maven 3.3.9 or later
-- Spring Boot 2.1 and later
+- as of version 2.6.1 Spring Boot 2.2 or later is required

 ### Sample
 - See [spring-security-xsuaa-usage](samples/spring-security-xsuaa-usage) for an example.